kdakan/React-React-Router-and-Redux/README.md

 ## State management with ```Redux```
 * ```Redux``` library offers an advanced functional way to predictively manage state, using reducers and actions.
-* With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable interactions
+* With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable interactions with state
+* With ```Redux```, the app state is a single immutable tree of keys and state parts corresponding to these keys.
+State is not manipulated directly inside the components, but indirectly via actions created in the component DOM or lifecycle events and reducers which catch and process these actions and then create new version of the corresponding state part, which then replace that part of the app state.
-* State of an app is managed in a central store, caled the root reducer, which is a combination of all the reducers in the app.
-Components can bind to parts of this app state by connecting to reducers responsible for that part of the app state, and can change parts of this app state by creating actions, which are caught up by reducers again which return the changed state
+* State of an app is managed in a central store, called the root reducer, which is a combination of all the reducers in the app.
+Components can bind to parts of this app state by connecting to reducers responsible for that part of the app state, and can change parts of this app state by creating actions, which are dispatched to (caught up by) reducers which again return the changed state
-* A reducer is a function which gives part of this central app state to any component which is interested in this part of state, like
+* A reducer is a function which gives part of this central app state to any component which is interested in this part of state.
+We can write a reducer which returns some static data, like
   ```js
   //inside booksReducer.js
   export default function() {